 We must locate an biphasic lead, then we look for the lead perpendicular to this one.

 If the QRS is predominantly positive, the axis will be located in its direction; if the QRS is predominantly negative, it will be located on the opposite direction

-Example: If aVL is biphasic, we look for the lead perpendicular to it, that is, II.
+Example: If aVL is biphasic, we look for the lead perpendicular to it, that is, lead II.
 As the QRS complex is positive in lead II the axis is in the same direction, 60º.

 Exact Heart Axis Calculation

 See also: Heart axis calculator

-If you want to know the exact location of the Cardiac Axis (for example: "The Axis is located at exactly 63º"), you should measure the QRS in I and III, translate the measurements to the Hexaxial Reference System and manually calculate the Cardiac Axis angle.
+If you want to know the exact location of the cardiac axis (for example: "The axis is located at exactly 63º"), you should measure the QRS in I and III, translate the measurements to the hexaxial reference system and manually calculate the heart axis angle.